KwerkQ/nix-config/README.md

 The setup file assumes that you git cloned this repo to ~/nix-config of your main user.
 Do not execute the bash script in nix-shell.
+If it says github host failed to resolve - try to connect to internet if connected run the script again.